paulbricman/conceptarium/README.md

 The web app should then be available at `localhost:8501`, while the API at `localhost:8000` (with docs at `localhost:8000/docs`).
 The backend component takes a few minutes to get the ML models at first.

-To access your local instance, enter the conceptarium URL (i.e. `localhost` if you ran from source, `backend.docker` if you used docker), and your desired token.
+To access your local instance, enter the conceptarium URL (i.e. `localhost:8000` if you ran from source, `backend.docker:8000` if you used docker), and your desired token.
 Remember your token, as you'll have to use it to authenticate in future sessions.